msesma/DaggerPlayground/README.md

 Dagger 2 playground
 ================

-# Subcomponents mode
+# Subcomponents with builders mode

 ### Description

-Changed files: ActivityComponent, ApplicationComponent and BaseActivity.
+Changed files: ActivityComponent, ApplicationComponent, AndroidAplication, applicationModule and BaseActivity.
-Now ActivityComponent is a Subcomponent and is provided by means a plus function from ApplicationComponent.
+Added files ActivityKey and ActivityBinding Module

+Now ApplicationComponent and ActivityComponent have its own builders.
+Application component has a method to provide the ActivityComponent builder.
+Subcomponents are now binded to main component via ActivityBindingModule.

 ### Exercises